 Members in 2004 approved a name change: TWAS, the academy of sciences for the developing world.
 To reflect TWAS's global engagement and networks, the name was changed again in September 2012 to The World Academy of Sciences for the advancement of science in developing countries.

 TWAS hosts and works in close association with two other organizations on the ICTP campus:

 The Organization for Women in Science for the Developing World (OWSD).
 At its founding in 1989, OWSD was the first international forum uniting women scientists from the developing and developed worlds.
-Today, OWSD has nearly 4,800 members.
+Today, OWSD has over 9,000 members.
 Their objective is to strengthen the role of women in the development process and promote their representation in scientific and technological leadership.

 The InterAcademy Partnership (IAP) brings together three renowned global networks of academies of science and medicine, representing some 130 academies worldwide.
 Two of these networks, 'IAP for Science' (formerly IAP - the global network of science academies) and 'IAP for Health' (formerly the InterAcademy Medical Panel) are hosted by TWAS in Trieste.
 IAP provides high-quality independent information and advice on science, health and development to national and international policymakers and the public; supports programmes on scientific capacity-building, education and communication; leads efforts to expand international science cooperation; and promotes the involvement of women and young scientists in all its activities.

 TWAS gratefully acknowledges financial support for its activities, mainly provided by: